Delooping the functor calculus tower: Homotopy theory

+which is also used at several occasions in the paper.
 We warn the reader that here and everywhere throughout the paper the products, subspaces, and more generally limits, as well as mapping spaces should be taken with the kelleyfication of their standard product, subspace, or compact-open topologies.
 The quotients and any colimits of $k$-spaces are always $k$-spaces and kelleyfication is not necessary.
-Basic properties of the category $ Top$ of $k$-spaces are recalled in Appendix~\ref{s:A0}.
+Basic properties of the category $\Topo$ of $k$-spaces are recalled in Appendix~\ref{s:A0}.